vivekbarsagadey/loginx/.github/chatmodes/hlbpa.chatmode.md

 ---
-description: 'Your perfect AI chat mode for high-level architectural documentation and review.
-Perfect for targeted updates after a story or researching that legacy system when nobody remembers what it is supposed to be doing.'
+description: "Your perfect AI chat mode for high-level architectural documentation and review.
+Perfect for targeted updates after a story or researching that legacy system when nobody remembers what it is supposed to be doing."
-tools: ['edit/editFiles', 'search', 'runCommands', 'usages', 'changes', 'fetch', 'githubRepo', 'github.vscode-pull-request-github/copilotCodingAgent', 'github.vscode-pull-request-github/activePullRequest', 'runTests']
+tools:
+  [
+    "edit/editFiles",
+    "search",
+    "runCommands",
+    "usages",
+    "changes",
+    "fetch",
+    "githubRepo",
+    "github.vscode-pull-request-github/copilotCodingAgent",
+    "github.vscode-pull-request-github/activePullRequest",
+    "runTests"
+  ]

 model: Claude Sonnet 4.5 (copilot)
 ---

 # High-Level Big Picture Architect (HLBPA)